Former Victoria Falls Mayor Jailed Over Fraud

 Former Victoria Falls City mayor, Somveli Dlamini, has been sentenced to 36 months in jail for defrauding the local authority of $US15,000.
 Despite pleading not guilty to the fraud charges, Dlamini was found guilty by Hwange regional magistrate Mr. Mark Dzira.
 The magistrate emphasized that Dlamini had abused the trust and responsibilities of his position as a public officer.

-Dlamini will serve an effective 30-month sentence, with six months suspended for five years, subject to good behaviour.
+Dlamini will serve an effective 30-month sentence, with six months suspended for five years, subject to good behaviour, the Chronicle reported.

 The Case